 A CT scan to get a clear and detailed image of your lungs

-A pleural fluid culture, wherein the doctor removes a small portion of the fluid from the tissues that are around your lungs for looking for bacteria which might cause pneumonia
+A pleural fluid culture, wherein the doctor removes a small portion of the fluid from the tissues that are around your lungs for looking for bacteria that might cause pneumonia

 The treatment varies according to the type and severity of pneumonia.